5 Things casual Marvel fans should know before “Avengers: Endgame”

 3) A short catch-up in all that’s come before

-Below is a short list of every MCU film, with some important details from each, including the provenance of each Infinity Stone.
-Each film in the MCU is meticulously plotted out years in advance and announced as part of a different “phase.”
-Avengers: Endgame is the penultimate film in Phase 3.
+Below is a short recap of every MCU film, with some important details, including the provenance of each Infinity Stone.
+The timing of these films is meticulously plotted out years in advance and each is announced as part of a different “phase.”
+Marvel head honcho Kevin Feige recently described Avengers: Endgame as the penultimate film in Phase 3, meaning something will likely happen in July’s Spider-Man: Far From Home that pushes the whole franchise forward.

 PHASE 1